Trusted WordPress tutorials, when you need them most.

 However, a very basic understanding of the two could help you troubleshoot problems as well as increase your knowledge of how WordPress works (behind the scenes).

-In this article, we will explain how WordPress uses the database, including an intro to default WordPress database tables.
-We will also show you how to manage a WordPress database using phpMyAdmin, which will include creating database backups, optimizing the WordPress database, and more.
+In this article, we will explain how WordPress uses the database, including an introduction to default WordPress database tables.
+We will also show you how to manage a WordPress database using phpMyAdmin, including creating database backups, optimizing the WordPress database, fixing the WordPress database, and more.

 How to manage WordPress database using phpMyAdmin